CDAC-lab/leap-ai.info/content/_index.en.md

 {{< slideshow path="images/slideshow">}}

-## La Trobe Energy Analytics Platform (LEAP)
+## La Trobe Energy AI Platform (LEAP)

 ### What is LEAP?
-LEAP (La Trobe Energy Analytics Platform) is the flagship Artificial Intelligence initiative of La Trobe University’s Net Zero by 2029 Program.
+LEAP (La Trobe Energy AI Platform) is the flagship Artificial Intelligence initiative of La Trobe University’s Net Zero by 2029 Program.
 LEAP harnesses the power of AI to process a billion data points, generating a thousand actionable insights conveyed through a net zero chatbot, designed to aid human decision-making in energy management.

 Key Features of LEAP: